4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/heap/README.md

 ## Notes

 1. Heaps are often presented as max-heaps (eg. in textbooks), hence the implementation follows a max-heap structure
-    - Still, it is not too difficult to convert a max heap to a min heap, simply negate the values of the nodes
+    - Still, it is not too difficult to convert a max heap to a min heap, simply negate the key value
 2. The heap implemented here is actually augmented with a Map data type.
 This allows identification of nodes by key.
     - Java's PriorityQueue and Python's heap actually support the removal of a node identified by its value / key.
       Note that this is not a typical operation introduced alongside the concept heap simply because the time complexity